System startup

 Stack

-UX & design improvements
+UX & design decisions

 Solution — detail